 1) Never place a soaker hose in contact with the foundation.
 Water will run down the side of the concrete beam and pool, turning our firm clay soil into mud.
 When that happens, the soil loses its ability to support the foundation.

-2) Never over water.
+2) Never over-water.
 If the water is pooling or the ground is mushy, turn the water off.
+Just like how failing to water can cause issues, so can an excess of moisture.

 3) Don’t connect several soaker hoses.
 Doing so causes uneven watering.
 The further from the faucet, the lower the water pressure.

-What can I do to assure that my foundation is properly watered?
+What can I do to Ensure that My Foundation is Properly Watered?

-To start with, you aren’t watering the foundation.
-You are watering the soil which supports the foundation.
+To start with, you aren’t actually watering the foundation itself.
+You are watering the soil which supports the foundation to ensure a consistent level of moisture.
+Thankfully, there are several steps you can take to keep your foundations safe.

-6 watering tips to help avoid foundation problems in cities such as Dallas, Fort Worth, Plano, Garland, Arlington, Grand Prairie, Frisco, Denton and the surrounding metroplex:
+Consider these 6 watering tips to help avoid foundation problems in cities such as Dallas, Fort Worth, Plano, Garland, Arlington, Grand Prairie, Frisco, Denton, and the surrounding metroplex:

 - Keep soil uniformly moist – never squishy.